rust-minidump/rust-minidump/minidump-processor/json-schema.md

 `crashing_thread.thread_index` renamed to `crashing_thread.threads_index`

 This was actually always supposed to be the name, we just typoed it and didn't notice before publishing.
-It's soon enough that we'd rather just fix it then eternally have two copies of the field.
+It's soon enough that we'd rather just fix it rather than eternally have two copies of the field.
 Sorry!